April 29, 2025

 For basic functions, you can use Instagram's in-app editor to edit Instagram Reels.
 For more advanced features, Descript allows influencers to use AI effects to add automatic captions, improve audio quality, and resize social media videos.

-What is the best app to make reels?
+What is the best app to make Reels?

 1. Descript